 Sometimes forces beyond drivers’ control require them to make sudden turns or lane changes to avoid an accident.
 As long as the driver acted reasonably under the circumstances, chances are good the D.A. will drop any charges for not signaling.
 Eyewitness testimony and any available surveillance or dash-cam video could be invaluable in showing that the driver had no opportunity to signal prior to changing course.

 3. What are the penalties for failing to signal in Las Vegas, Nevada?

-The City of Las fine for failure to signal is $205.
-Fines vary from city to city or county to county.
-Since violating NRS 484B.413 is a misdemeanor, judges can theoretically impose up to $1,000 in fines and/or six (6) months in jail.
-But it is exceedingly rare for courts to levy any jail and high fines for such a minor traffic offense.3
+The City of Las civil penalty for failure to signal is $205.
+Civil penalties vary from city to city or county to county.
+Since violating NRS 484B.413 is a civil infraction, judges can theoretically impose up to $500.3

 Unless there are extenuating circumstances, judges are usually willing to lessen minor moving violations to non-moving violations.
-It is tougher to get minor moving violations completely dismissed unless the defense attorney can show that the prosecutor does not have enough evidence to sustain a conviction.
+It is tougher to get minor moving violations completely dismissed unless the defense attorney can show that the prosecutor does not have enough evidence to sustain the case.